codyph/cv_project/README.md

 ### Features
 * Display necessary information about yourself
+* Each button slightly increases in size when hovering.
 * Every field can be edited
 * Entries for Education can be added and deleted.
 The degrees can also be added and deleted individually.
 * Entries for Job Experience can be added and deleted.
+* Drop shadows <3

 ## Example Images
 ### Home Screen